XR Medium

 Every enterprise deploying AI agents faces the same question: what happens when the agent touches production data?
 Prompts can be crafted carefully.
 Models can be fine-tuned.
 But none of that governs what actually persists to the database.

 The Commit Listener answers this architecturally.
 Every transaction — whether from a human API call, a workflow, or an AI agent — passes through one control point.
 The agent cannot bypass it.
 Neither can a new developer, a new endpoint, or a carefully crafted prompt.
-The rules govern the data, not the caller.

 The Correctness Problem